Services Online

 • Operates, maintains, updates and repairs sophisticated electrical power distribution controls.

-• Interprets Supervisory Control and Data Acquisition (SCADA) / PLC which involves reading and understanding logic and data trends used in troubleshooting equipment.
+• Interprets Supervisory Control and Data Acquisition (SCADA) / PLC logic which involves reading and understanding logic and data trends used in troubleshooting equipment.

 • Utilizes a work order management system to capture and record electrical failures, views historical data, report time and resources expended to complete work orders.